SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

       ![](./Media/recomme-parameter-body.png)

-1. In the **Miyagi Recommendations** page, Scroll down to the Responses session review that it has been executed successfully by checking the code status is **200**, and review the **Response body** section.
+1. In the **Miyagi Recommendations** page, scroll down to the Responses session review that it has been executed successfully by checking the code status is **200**, and review the **Response body** section.

    ![](./Media/recommendations-parameter-output.png)